 Skills to encourage: Model ‘please and thank you’ ‘hello and goodbye’ when interacting with children and adults

 Beginning to transfer skills to other environments

 Skills to encourage: It is a good idea to use the safe environment of your home to practice the development of all of these skills.
 It is important however, that your child can use the skills learnt in other environments.
-Your child with ASD may not understand that these skills can be used in other areas so venture out to parks, play groups, neighbours, shopping centres and libraries to practice.
+Your child with ASD may not understand that these skills can be used in other areas so venture out to parks, play groups, friends homes, shopping centres and libraries to practice.